Rowing-No twin Boat Race head to head but King loyalties still divided | Sports-Games

 Rowing-No twin Boat Race head to head but King loyalties still divided

 Catherine moved to Oxford last year and it has been the first time the twins have lived apart.
-"We still message a lot and I think we'll always be close," said Catherine who is doing a PhD in cardiovascular research at Cambridge.
+"We still message a lot and I think we'll always be close," said Catherine who is doing a PhD in cardiovascular research.

 The first men's Boat Race was rowed on the Thames at Henley in 1829 and the first women's race took place in 1927.
 The women's event became a permanent fixture in the 1960s and since 2015 both races have been rowed on the same 4.5-mile course -- from Putney to Mortlake -- on the same day.